 Q: How long after your apprenticeship did it take you to find a new role with a different employer?
 What advice would you give to apprentices who complete their apprenticeship and would like to apply for new roles?

-A: It took Caitlin around 4 months to find a new marketing job after finishing the apprenticeship during the C-19 pandemic, however Caitlin found hospitality work for the interim while searching.
+A: It took Caitlin around 4 months to find a new marketing job after finishing the apprenticeship during the C-19 pandemic, however Caitlin found retail and leisure work for the interim while searching.
 Advice we’d give is make your CV super relevant to the role you’re applying for, including all experience from your apprenticeship, skills you’ve learnt and any accomplishments.

 Q: Do you think it’s a good idea to go to uni after this apprenticeship?